Soka Gakkai Second President (1951–58)

 Toda published The Complete Writings of Nichiren Daishonin in April 1952.
 In August, the Soka Gakkai was officially incorporated under the Religious Corporations Law.
 In November 1953, the Soka Gakkaiʼs new headquarters building in Shinanomachi, Tokyo, was completed.
 Also in November 1953, Toda published a revised version of parts of Makiguchiʼs The System of Value-Creating Pedagogy, and later sent an English translation of its digest, under the name The Theory of Value, to universities and research institutes around the world.

 In August 1954, Toda visited Atsuta, Hokkaido, where he had grown up, and donated books to Atsuta Elementary and Junior High Schools.
-This became the starting point of the Soka Gakkai's book donations to schools, an aspect of its movement to promote education and culture.
+(He had visited the town and made similar donations previously, such as to the Hokkaido Prefectural Library in 1943.)
+This became the starting point of the Soka Gakkaiʼs book donations to schools, an aspect of its movement to promote education and culture.
 In November, the first athletic meet organized by the youth division took place, which would later evolve into the tradition of holding athletic and culture festivals.
-In November, Toda created the organization's culture division with the aim of fostering individuals contributing to society in fields such as economics, culture and politics.
+In November, Toda created the organizationʼs culture division with the aim of fostering individuals contributing to society in fields such as economics, culture and politics.

 Musical instruments donated by Toda to Atsuta Elementary School